avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

+### AWS OpsWorks

+AWS OpsWorks supports continuous configuration through lifecycle events that automatically update your instances' configuration to adapt to environment changes

+- Provides managed instances of Chef & Puppet
+- Alows you to use code to automate the configuration of your servers
+- Chef & Puppet allow you to define how the servers are configured, deployed & managed across your EC2 instances.

 ### ELB & Auto Scaling

 AWS provides ELB & Auto-scaling to evenly distribute incoming connections and make sure the right amount of instances are available to service the load.
 It does this using Elastic Load Balancer & Auto-scaling